forest-snow/CMSC828L/Problem Set 2/README.md

 # Notes

-* Make sure to scale your data from 0 to 1 before using it (the labels are, but the other data isn't)
+* Make sure to scale your data from 0 to 1 and convert it to float32 before using it

+  * You must use single precision for all computations for this task

 * Each folder includes the original data, and my processing code (which contains the original data source)